Grab Logs

 - Set a strong password in the

-field (and record it for later) - Paste the log into the
+(and record it for later.
+Note: it is recommended to use the same password when pasting multiple outputs) - Paste the log into the

 Non-sensitive log files